chonesial/r/README.md

 use database1
 ```

-it will create a database with name database 1
+it will create a database with name database 1 and switch automatically switch the databse for operations

 ```
 use database 2
 ```

-it will create a database with name database 2
+it will create a database with name database 2 and switch automatically switch the databse from 1 for operations on 2

 ```
 use database 3
 ```

-it will create a database with name database 2
+it will create a database with name database 2 and switch automatically switch the databse from 2 for operations on 3

 Now we can list all the database using